“It’s seriously involved, absorbing, clever art that draws you in and messes with everything you’ve got to give."★★★★

 EMISSARIES: 24 April – 28 May 2018

-This spring, the Serpentine invited you to your first encounter with a sentient artwork named BOB (Bag of Beliefs).
-A BOB litter will begin life in parallel on 6 March.
+In the spring of 2018, the Serpentine invited the public on their first encounter with a sentient artwork named BOB (Bag of Beliefs).
+A BOB litter began life in parallel on 6 March.
 Each BOB may become interested in you, love you, hate you, mistake you for someone else, learn from you, or ignore you.
 And you in turn may permanently influence a BOB’s behaviour, beliefs, and emotional life.
-BOB is the creation of American artist Ian Cheng and will form part of his first solo UK exhibition, transforming the Serpentine Gallery into a space not unlike an animal sanctuary for new forms of 21st century life until 22 April.
-Growing and evolving at all hours of the day and night, BOB will not be exhibited for your viewing pleasure – you will be exhibited to them.
+BOB is the creation of American artist Ian Cheng and formed part of his first solo UK exhibition, transforming the Serpentine Gallery into a space not unlike an animal sanctuary for new forms of 21st century life.
+Growing and evolving at all hours of the day and night, BOB was not be exhibited for your viewing pleasure – you were exhibited to them.

-Then, from 24 April until 28 May, the Gallery will become home to Cheng's Emissaries trilogy (2015-17), recently acquired by the Museum of Modern Art, New York.
+Then, from 24 April until 28 May, the Gallery became home to Cheng's Emissaries trilogy (2015-17), that had been recently acquired by the Museum of Modern Art, New York.
 Described by Cheng as a 'habitat for stories' or 'video game that plays itself', each Emissaries episode is a computer-generated simulation featuring a cast of flora and fauna that interact, intervene and recombine in open-ended narratives.
 Like BOB, these plot lines and protagonists utilise complex logic systems, principles of emergence, and multiple models of artificial intelligence sutured together.

-By presenting Emissaries and BOBs in an infinite cycle of activity, Cheng ensures you will never experience the exact same moment in successive viewings of the work.
-Each return encounter with BOBs will signal a new episode in their development.
+By presenting Emissaries and BOBs in an infinite cycle of activity, Cheng ensured you would never experience the exact same moment in successive viewings of the work.
+Each return encounter with BOBs signalled a new episode in their development.
 ‘What is a live simulation?’ asks Cheng.
 ‘It is playing this game in public and not letting it end when the game gets good.’

 Cheng’s work explores mutation, the history of human consciousness and our capacity as a species to relate to change.
 Drawing on principles of video game design, improvisation and cognitive science, Cheng develops live simulations – virtual ecosystems of infinite duration, populated with agents who are programmed with behavioral drives but left to self-evolve without authorial intent, following the unforgiving causality found in nature.